rocky-linux/documentation/en/rocky/8/guides/dokuwiki_server.md

 ## Installing DokuWiki

-In your server, change to the root directory
+In your server, change to the root directory.

 `cd /root`

 Now that we have our environment ready to go, let's  get the latest stable version of DokuWiki.
-You can find this by going to [the download page](https://download.dokuwiki.org/) and on the left, hand side of the page under "Version" you will see "Stable (Recommended) (direct link)."
+You can find this by going to [the download page](https://download.dokuwiki.org/) and on the left-hand side of the page under "Version" you will see "Stable (Recommended) (direct link)."

 Right-click on the "(direct link)" portion of this and copy the link address.
 In the console of your DokuWiki server, type "wget" and a space and then paste in your copied link in the terminal.
 You should get something like this:

 `wget https://download.dokuwiki.org/src/dokuwiki/dokuwiki-stable.tgz`